-California realtor attacked, groped by man at open house in attack caught on video
+California realtor attacked, groped by man at open house in assault caught on video

 "I could have been dead yesterday," the 51-year-old woman told FOX11 of the Sunday incident in the Los Angeles neighborhood of Encino.

-The woman, who asked that her name be withheld, said the man who attacked her had come to her open house the previous week and was acting very strange and inappropriately.
+The woman, who asked that her name be withheld, said the man who attacked her had come to her open house the previous week and was acting very strangely and inappropriately.

 "I said, 'What are you doing here,' and he said, 'I have a buyer for you,"she told FOX11.
 "At that point I was kind of nervous and I was a little bit shaky so I said OK we're in the middle of the house right now, I want to get him outside by the door," she continued.